soverenio/docs/docs/source/create-data-subject-request.rst

-Creating a data subject request
+Create a data subject request
 ===============================

 As a customer, you can visit company's Privacy Center and create a data subject request to exercise your data privacy rights.